 Project Goodwill Challenges Aspiring Fashionistas to Create Looks from Unconventional Materials

-FORT WORTH, TEXAS (May 2, 2017) – Goodwill Industries of Fort Worth, Inc. hosted Project Goodwill, a fashion show, design competition and fundraiser gala supporting the mission of the nonprofit.
+FORT WORTH, TEXAS (May 2, 2017) – Goodwill North Central Texas, Inc. hosted Project Goodwill, a fashion show, design competition and fundraiser gala supporting the mission of the nonprofit.

 Aspiring designers from the community were tasked with designing wearable garments using $100 worth of unconventional materials from local Goodwill stores and presenting those looks in a runway show during the event.
 Over the years, participants have used materials including lampshades, album covers, tin-foil pans, air filters and more to complete their looks.
-While all fabric had to be from a Goodwill Fort Worth location, trimmings/notions could be purchased from a location other than Goodwill Fort Worth.
+While all fabric had to be from a Goodwill North Central Texas location, trimmings/notions could be purchased from a location other than Goodwill North Central Texas.
 Materials used in the design were reimbursed by Goodwill up to $100.
 Contestants could use clothing as material, but it had to be completely reworked, for example taking the material from pants and turning it into a skirt.

 The fashion show was judged by industry professionals including Joe Allen Brown, Professor of Theatre Arts at Texas Wesleyan University; Melina Mayfield-Williams, Assistant Buyer at Neiman Marcus; Kanani Mahelona, Design Consultant; Ashley Griffin, Manager of Digital Marketing at Highland Park Village; and Debby Stein, Chief Improvement Officer at Riverside Arts District.
 Contestants competed for top honors in design materials and method, and runway presentation.